 Plug-and-play

 Before integration it is wise to consider costs for the lifespan of your facial recognition system.
-Some of the core components to consider are:
+Some of the core components are:

 Here are some examples of costs relative to deployment size, in increasing order: